This page may contain affiliate links. Please see Affiliate Disclaimer

 - 3 tbsp Creme Fraiche

-- Cut the ends of the leeks of and slice (but not right through) down the middle.
+- Cut the ends of the 3 Leeks of and slice (but not right through) down the middle.
 Run them under the tap with the green ends at the bottom.
 Make sure you part the layers slightly to allow the water to run through and remove any dirt.

-- Remove the lid from your pressure cooker and add the olive oil.
+- Remove the lid from your pressure cooker and add 1 tsp Olive Oil.

 - Cancel the Stew setting.